mtg-stat-lab/mtga-mana/README.md

 * Update methodology to reflect latest changes

 * Have a few examples with links the user can click on to automatically populate decks for testing (also include 17lands links for each?)

-* Why do we have two simulation runs?

 * Add traceback information in the errors as well as the error message